anonymousci42/HdimLinearInference/README.md

  -transNOAH.Rdata: the real dataset.

  -FULL_Y1_probe.csv: GO ids that are still significant after Bonferroni correction, and the probe id with strong marginal signal in each id.
+The first column represents the GO ID, and the second column represents the probe id.

 Main Folder: